Workspace Templates, Pools, and Reset Behavior

 | Stack tags | The main technologies or environment hints |

 These fields are selection hints.
-They help users choose a good starter project before committing to the replacement.
+They help users choose a good starter project before they save the default or perform a reset.

 |---|---|